Floorp-Projects/Floorp/devtools/docs/tools/highlighters.md

 ### The highlighter API

-When getting a highlighter via `toolbox.highlighterUtils.getHighlighterByType(typeName)`, the right type of highlighter will be instantiated on the server-side and will be wrapped into a `CustomHighlighterActor` and that's what will be returned to the caller.
+When getting a highlighter via `toolbox.inspector.getHighlighterByType(typeName)`, the right type of highlighter will be instantiated on the server-side and will be wrapped into a `CustomHighlighterActor` and that's what will be returned to the caller.
 This means that all types of highlighters share the same following API:

 | Method                                   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 |------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|